mitchvm/tabnav/README.md

 ### Custom Contexts

 Additional contexts can also be defined in the `user_contexts` element.
+For examples, see the `tabnav.sublime-settings` file (Settings ❯ Package Settings ❯ TabNav ❯ Settings - TabNav) to see the default contexts, which are generously commented.

 The following parameters are used to define a TabNav context:

 1. `selector`: **Required**.
 A [Sublime Text selector](https://www.sublimetext.com/docs/3/selectors.html) that identifies the scope within which the context operates.
 If multiple selections are currently active, only the first selection's scope is checked.
 If multiple TabNav contexts' selectors match the current scope, then the context with the highest selector "score" (as returned by the Sublime Text API) is used.
 2. `except_selector`: _Optional_.
 A [Sublime Text selector](https://www.sublimetext.com/docs/3/selectors.html) that overrides the base `selector`.
 If the first selection matches this selector, then the context is _not_ matched.
-3. `cell_patterns`: **Required**.
-A list containing at least one [regular expression](https://docs.python.org/3.3/library/re.html) that is used to identify cell contents from a line of text.
-Each match of each expression should return a single cell's contents within a named `contents` group.
-Each expression can also, optionally, return a zero-width match immediately prior to the last matching delimiter.
-This match will be ignored.
-If multiple expressions are provided, they are processed in sequence until their matches are exhausted.
-Use this to have, for example, one expression to capture the first cell on the line, a different expression to capture cells in the middle of the row, and a third expression to capture the final cell on the line.
+3. `content_patterns`: **Required**.
+One or more [pattern definitions](#pattern-definitions) used to identify and parse non-markup rows of table content.
+If only one pattern is provided, it need-not be placed in a JSON array.
+If multiple patterns are provided, they are applied in sequence until the first match.
 4. `markup_patterns`: _Optional_.
-Similar to `cell_patterns`, a list of [regular expressions](https://docs.python.org/3.3/library/re.html) that are used to identify lines of table markup (for example, row separators).
-If provided, each expression must return a named `content` group that matches the portion of the markup line between column delimiters.
-5. `line_pattern`: _Optional_.
-A [regular expression](https://docs.python.org/3.3/library/re.html) that is used to determine if the line of text is part of a table.
-If used, the `line_pattern` must return a named `table` group that captures the part of the line to use for matching table content with the `cell_patterns`.
-If a `line_pattern` is not provided, the entire line of text is parsed using the `cell_patterns`.
-6. `markup_line_pattern`: _Optional_.
-A [regular expression](https://docs.python.org/3.3/library/re.html) that is used to determine if the line of text is a markup row in a table.
-If used, the `markup_line_pattern` must return a named `table` group that captures the part of the line to use for matching table content with the `markup_patterns`.
-If a `markup_line_pattern` is not provided, the entire line of text is parsed using the `markup_patterns`.
+One or more [pattern definitions](#pattern-definitions) used to identify and parse markup rows of the table.
+If only one pattern is provided, it need-not be placed in a JSON array.
+If multiple patterns are provided, they are applied in sequence until the first match.
-7. `enable_explicitly`: _Optional_.
+5. `enable_explicitly`: _Optional_.
 A boolean to indicate if the TabNav must be explicitly enabled when this context is matched.
 Default `false`.
-8. `include_markup`: _Optional_.
+6. `include_markup`: _Optional_.
 A boolean to indicate if markup lines should be included when using this context.
 Overrides the global `include_markup` setting.

 A note on markup vs. content (non-markup) lines: the markup patterns take precedence over the content patterns.
-That is, if a positive match is made on the `markup_line_pattern`, or if no `markup_line_pattern` is matched but at least one cell is parsed with the `markup_patterns`, then the line is assumed to be markup.
+That is, if a positive match is made against any of the `markup_patterns`, then the line is assumed to be markup and not content.

-<sup><b>4</b></sup> The default settings file has a `contexts` element.
-TabNav merges settings from the `user_contexts` and `contexts` settings.
-If you want to completely overwrite the default contexts, you can use the `contexts` element in your local settings file, however this is not recommended.
+#### Pattern Definitions

+The `content_patterns` and `markup_patterns` [context parameters](#custom-contexts) are used to:

+1. identify that a line of text is part of a table, and
+2. parse the contents of the table cells of that line of text.

+Each pattern contains two elements:

+1. `line`: _Optional_.
+A single [regular expression](https://docs.python.org/3.3/library/re.html) that is used to determine if the line of text is part of a table.
+If used, the `line` expression must return a named `table` group that captures the part of the line to use for matching table content with the `cell` expressions.
+If a `line` expression is not provided, the entire line of text is parsed using the `cell` expressions.
+2. `cell`: **Required**.
+One or more [regular expressions](https://docs.python.org/3.3/library/re.html) that are used to identify cell contents from a line of text.
+Each match of each expression should return a single cell's contents within a named `content` group.
+Each expression can also, optionally, return a zero-width match immediately prior to the last matching delimiter.
+This match will be ignored.
+If multiple expressions are provided in a JSON array, they are processed in sequence until their matches are exhausted.
+Use this to have, for example, one expression to capture the first cell on the line, a different expression to capture cells in the middle of the row, and a third expression to capture the final cell on the line.
+If only one expression is provided, it need-not be placed in a JSON array.